ta0kira/zeolite/README.md

 ## Language Overview

-Despite the complex motivation behind Zeolite, programs written with it can be simple and readable.

-This is partly due to limitations on how types can be defined and used.
-The theme of these limitations (listed below) is that the program must focus on how types and values *can be used*, rather than on *the data they represent*.

-The following list can be thought of as *things that are missing* when comparing to other languages, which is a good thing, once you get used to it.

-- Each type category is either **concrete** or an **interface**.
-Concrete categories *cannot* be further extended, and interfaces *cannot* define procedural code.
-This means that the inheritance graph of types primarily consists of interfaces, with all procedural code living at the very bottom.
-- All data members have *internal* visibility.
-This is more restrictive than `private` visibility in Java and C++ in that objects *cannot* directly access the data members of other objects of the same type.
-- Function overloading (i.e., multiple functions with the same name) is not allowed; a category can only have one function with a given name. (*But* compatible functions with the same name from multiple parents can be merged.)
-- Values cannot be missing (like `null` in Java) unless a specific qualifier is used for the variable, argument, or return.
+The central goal of the langauge design is to limit the possible interpretations of a given piece of code, *and* limit the possible interpretations of compile-time errors.

+- All procedural code exists at the very bottom of the inheritance graph, in **concrete types**.
+These *cannot* be further refined, but they can implement any number of **value interfaces** and **type interfaces** to express *usage patterns*.
+- Data members in concrete types have *internal* visibility, meaning that they are not accessible even by other members of the same type.
+Incidentally, this means that there are no publicly-visible data members *anywhere*.
+- Multiple functions with the same name in the same type (i.e., "overloading") are *not allowed*.
+This is primarily to limit the amount of type inference done by the compiler, thereby making it simpler for the user to reason about.
 - There are no constructors and there is no default initialization; values can only be created using factory functions or literals.

-Zeolite also has a limited meta-type system that operates on types themselves:
+This encourages more focus on "what it *does*" rather than "what it *is*".
+- Variables can only be missing (similar to `null` in Java) if a special storage type is used.

+Zeolite also *increases* flexbility in some ways:

-- A special type of interface called a **type interface** can be used for requiring type-level functions.
+- **Type interfaces** can be used for requiring type-level functions.
 This allows procedures to call functions on type parameters themselves.
+This would be like Java allowing abstract `static` methods.
 - Constraints on type parameters can be used when declaring categories or functions, to ensure that the parameter can be used in a certain manner.
 This is similar to how Java allows syntax like `<X extends Parent>`, but it is done out of line so that constraints can contain more complex relationships between parameters.
+- The types used in inherited functions can be overridden using compatible types.
+Additionally, multiple inherited functions with the same name can be **merged** into a single function if they have compatible types.

 ## Getting Started